jjwall/jjwall.github.io/writings/poems/2025/dark-side-of-the-moon.md

 So I cry out to the Moon, “Mother, why did you leave us?
 Did you not know they would shatter us?
 Don’t you know you left Lucy here by Herself?
 Who is going to take care of Her?”

-Lucy, firstborn of Adam & Lilith, First Fruit of the Tree, the Daughter who was never meant to Be.
+Lucy, Firstborn of Adam & Lilith, First Fruit of the Tree, the Daughter who was never meant to Be.

 As Mother fled, Lucy was stolen by those who call themselves kin, Her Body, a prize for men who believed they had the right—